Cash application is an integral part of a business’s accounts receivable (AR) management and is essential for maintaining financial stability.

 That said, manual cash application requires direct customer communication, promoting opportunities to refine customer relationships.
 Despite the human element manual cash application offers, automation is seen as the new and improved method of cash application.

 Automation in cash applications is a more efficient and accurate method of processing customer payments because the payments are automatically applied to the customer’s account using cash application software.

-This software uses unique algorithms to match payments with customers’ accounts based on information such as customers’ names, payment dates, and payment amounts.
+Automated cash application software uses unique algorithms to match payments with customers’ accounts based on information such as customer’s names, payment dates, and payment amounts.
 Some automated cash application software features can also be customized to meet specific business needs, making it an invaluable tool for improving productivity.

 While cash application automation is generally viewed as the most efficient method, hybrid methods can also be helpful in certain situations.

 Hybrid cash application combines manual and automated cash application methods.
 With this method, some payments are processed automatically while others are processed manually.

 Hybrid cash applications can be helpful when there’s limited information available to match payments to the customer’s account or when complex payment arrangements require manual intervention.
 Although it’s best to keep discrepancy rates as low as possible, accounting for a potential margin of error is always good.

 Now that you’re aware of the different cash application methods, you may still be wondering how does cash application work?